David David-Weill: Collecting

 David-Weill began to collect from an early age.
 His acquisitions included paintings, drawings, miniatures, sculptures, furniture, silverware, and other items.
 He became president of the Réunion des Musées Nationaux and vice president of the Société des amis du Louvre.

 In 1931, David-Weill transferred part of his collection to a British holding company called Anglo-Continental Art, Inc, which was owned by a Canadian corporation that he controlled.

 In late 1940, David-Weill sent twenty-six cases of paintings and antiquities to Lisbon for shipment on the SS Excalibur to New York, where they were to be sold by the Wildensteins, as property of Anglo-Continental Art, Inc. However U.S. Treasury officials, concerned about their French origins in wartime, "descended on the elegant premises of Wildenstein, New York".
 The assets of Anglo-Continental were frozen by US officials and proceeds placed in a blocked account.

 In France, David-Weill's collection was looted by the Nazis during the Second World War and, according to German records, 2687 items seized.

+Many of looted paintings, such as Henri Fantin-Latour's Self-Portrait, were recovered by the Monuments Men and returned to France which restituted them to David-Weill.
+Not all artworks were recovered.
+Missing paintings were published in the Répertoire des biens spoliés en France durant la guerre 1939-1945, Groupe français du conseil de controle, 1947.